Tanjava/RPSLS/README.md

 ## Unfixed Bugs

-No major bugs were detected but minor improvements and optimizations can still be made.
+No major bugs were detected, but minor improvements and optimizations can still be made.

 ## Frameworks, Libraries and Programs Used

 - Github: Store Repository
-- Gitpod: Create HTML and CSS files
+- Gitpod: Create HTML, CSS and JavaScript files
 - Google Fonts:
   - Font-family 'Stint Ultra Expanded', 'Orbitron', and 'Roboto'
 - Am I Responsive
-  - Screenshot of the final project on all devices
+  - Screenshot of the final project on different devices

 # Deployment